Joshua Gros

-Joshua Gros (born June 25, 1982 in Mechanicsburg, Pennsylvania) is a retired American soccer player.
+Joshua Gros (born June 25, 1982) is an American former professional soccer player who played as a midfielder.
 Gros is the team coordinator for the Philadelphia Union, a Major League Soccer team.
 He was hired on June 11, 2009, under head coach Piotr Nowak.
 Nowak coached Gros on the 2004 MLS Cup-champion D.C.
 United.
 Nowak had previously hired him as an assistant when he led the USA Olympic team to Beijing in 2008.

 Career

 College

-Gros played college soccer at Rutgers University from 2000 to 2003.
+Gros was born in Mechanicsburg, Pennsylvania.
+He played college soccer at Rutgers University from 2000 to 2003.
 As a freshman, Gros started 15 matches and led the team with seven assists.
 Although he moved into a consistent starting role as a sophomore, he only registered three points, all on assists.
 Upon moving to the offensive midfield as a junior, Gros's production increased sharply and he finished the year with six goals and one assist.
 Gros far bettered this as a senior, finishing the year with 16 goals and five assists, and was named the Big East offensive player of the year.
-He was also chosen to National Player of the Week on September 22, 2003, by College Soccer News.
+He was also chosen to be National Player of the Week on September 22, 2003, by College Soccer News.
 During his professional career, however, Gros gradually took on a more defensive role.